microsoft/vscode-docs/docs/copilot/advanced.md

 The agent lists the directory structure for the new project.
 You can then create a new workspace for this project by selecting **Create Workspace**.

 Copilot Chat renders a file tree with the proposed directory structure in the chat response.
-You can click into files to open a readonly preview in the editor.
+You can select files to open a readonly preview in the editor.
 If Copilot's initial proposal wasn't quite right, you can ask follow-up questions to help Copilot iterate and improve.

 ## Fixing code